Blood on the Dance Floor (song)

 "Blood on the Dance Floor" is a song by American singer-songwriter Michael Jackson, released as the first single from the remix album Blood on the Dance Floor: HIStory in the Mix (1997).
 Jackson and Teddy Riley created the track in time for the 1991 release of Dangerous.
 However, it did not appear on that record and was worked on further for its commercial release in 1997.
 One interpretation of the song describes a predatory woman named Susie who seduces Jackson before plotting to stab him with a knife.
+The song's bassline is interpolated from the song "Last Night a D.J.
+Saved My Life" by the group Indeep.
 The composition explores a variety of genres ranging from funk to new jack swing.

+The electropop band Blood on the Dance Floor conceived their name from the song.

 The single peaked at number 42 on the US Billboard Hot 100 and reached number one in Denmark, New Zealand, Spain and the United Kingdom.
 It also reached the top 10 several other countries, including Australia, Finland, Germany, Netherlands, Norway and Sweden.
 Commentators compared "Blood on the Dance Floor" to music from Dangerous.
 Others commented on the song's perceived aggressive tone and the vocal style, the broad genres heard and possible lyrical interpretations of the song.
 Reviews at the time of release were largely mixed, but contemporary reviews have been favorable.
 The song was promoted with a music video that premiered on Top of the Pops.
 It centered on Susie seducing Jackson in a courtship "dance", before opening a switchblade.
 "Blood on the Dance Floor" was the only track from the remix album performed on the HIStory World Tour.